najjark/CLIP_Seed_Classifier/README.md

 # CLIP Seed Quality Classifier

-This project involves fine-tuning OpenAI's CLIP model on a datset of oil palm seeds so it can learn to differentiate between healthy and unhealhty ones.
+This project involves fine-tuning OpenAI's CLIP model on a datset of oil palm seeds to differentiate between healthy and unhealhty ones.

-CLIP uses images combined with text to learn features of each class.
+CLIP uses images combined with text to learn features of each class of seed(healthy and unhealthy).

-To streamline the process we use ChatGPT to automatically generate prompts describing each class of seed (good and bad).

-You will need to use your own OpenAI API key to be able to automatically generate the prompts, you can use it on **Line 1** of the code

-Alternatively, you can skip the API call by hardcoding the 'bad_seed_prompts' and 'good_seed_prompts' lists directly in the code. (ensure they are defined in that order)

-# Modifying Model Parameters
-In the code, you can customize the model and training parameters by modifying the 'run_params' dictionary, the dictionary is located on **Line 63** in the code.
+The textual descriptions that CLIP will use for training are inside the 'config.py' file, changing these affects how the model learns the features

+You can also change more of the training parameters like the number of epochs and batch size from the 'config.py' file.